-@Claude handle stay; there is nothing to reinstall or migrate.
+@Claude handle stay, and no data migrates.
 What changes is who Claude acts as and who sets it up.

 Switch your workspace to Claude Tag